-Get Ready to Sing Again At the Best New Karaoke Spots
+The 12 Best Karaoke Spots in Dallas

 2640 Elm St. (Deep Ellum)

-This Deep Ellum venue offers a permanent stage for singers — those by trade or by acts of liquid courage.
+This Deep Ellum venue offers a permanent stage for singers – those by trade or by acts of liquid courage.
 So grab a gin and tonic and pour your heart into that Amy Winehouse cover.
 Who knows?
-Dallas’ own loop daddy Marc Rebillet may stop by.
-He’s known for making an appearance at Twilite.
+Dallas’ own loop daddy, Marc Rebillet, was known for appearing at Twilite before he traded Big D for the Big Apple.

 Uptown Pub